laminlabs/lamindb/README.md

 LaminApp is a data management app built on LaminDB, deployable in your infrastructure.
 Think LaminApp ~ GitHub and LaminDB ~ git.

-LaminApp, support & code templates for a BioTech data & analytics platform are currently only available on an enterprise plan.
+LaminApp, support, code templates & auto-dispatched integration tests for a BioTech data & analytics platform are currently only available on an enterprise plan.

 ## Usage overview & quickstart